-Description The subjects comprise a one bedroom bungalow within former converted shop premises.
-Accommodation Shared entrance, entrance hallway, living room/kitchen, inner lobby, one bedroom and bathroom.
-Gross internal floor area (m ) 35.
-Neighbourhood and location The subjects are located in an area of social housing with some of the properties being owner occupied.
-The property affords ready access to local facilities within the town of Thurso.
-Age Building dates circa 1961.
+Description The subjects comprise a first floor flat within a converted Maltings building.
+Accommodation Living room/dining room with open plan kitchen, bedroom and shower room.
+Gross internal floor area (m 2) 40.
+Neighbourhood and location The property is situated towards the lower water front of Thurso in an area of mixed residential and commercial properties.
+Age The main building is in excess of 100 years old with conversion circa 1980.
 Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof appears to have been overclad with flat, rubber finishes.
+The main roof is timber framed, sarked and finished with box profile sheeting over.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are predominantly of PVC manufacture.
+Rainwater fittings are of various PVC and cast iron manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls to the property, we understand, to be of poured concrete construction which have more recently been externally insulated and re-rendered.
-Internal walls are finished with plasterboard.
+The main walls to the property appear of solid stone construction with dry dash render finishes externally and plasterboard finishes internally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows to the property are of double glazed timber casement design.
-External joinery is of various timber and UPVC design.
-The entrance door is of solid timber design with a shared double glazed timber entrance door.
+The main windows to the property are of double glazed UPVC design.
+The communal entrance door is of double glazed UPVC design with single glazed timber entrance door to the flat.
 External decorations Visually inspected.
-External has various paint/stain finishes.
+None.
 Conservatories/porches Visually inspected.
-None.
-Communal areas Circulation areas visually inspected.
+None. - Communal areas Circulation areas visually inspected.
+A communal entrance vestibule entrance/stairway is provided.